pachterlab/LP_2021/04-current.md

 }

 \caption{Comparing number of publications over time in the prequel and the current eras.
-Bin width is 365 days.
-Note that the number is lower in 2021 because this figure was rendered in April 2021.}(\#fig:current-vs-prequel)
+Bin width is 365 days.}(\#fig:current-vs-prequel)
 \end{figure}